We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-You can also inhale lemongrass oil directly.
+You can also inhale lemongrass essential oil directly.
 Add a few drops to a cotton ball or handkerchief and breathe in the aroma.
 Some people massage the diluted essential oil into their temples to help relieve headaches.

 Remember that essential oils aren’t regulated by the Food and Drug Administration (FDA).
 It’s hard to know for sure if you’re buying a pure product, so you should only purchase from manufacturers you trust.